 If you were born before the turn of the millennium, you were born as a resident of the Gutenberg Era.
 This makes you and me what Leonard Sweet calls "Gutenbergers."
 (See Sweet's book Viral: How Social Networking Is Poised to Ignite Revival on Amazon)

 This puts us in quite the challenging position at this point in history.
 As Gutenbergers we have been greatly influenced by the core aspects of the Gutenberg Era, a 500 year-long era which no longer exists.

-You and I have awakened in a new culture, yet we did not have the transition period we would if we had intentionally packed up and moved to another culture.
+You and I have awakened in a new culture without the luxury of intentionally moving there.
 Since we cannot turn back the clock and return to our known era and culture, it is important and necessary for us to learn our new culture so we can more effectively communicate our core Christian beliefs and make a positive impact on this new world in which we live, work, minister, and play.

 There is still only a finite amount of time.
 That has not changed, but we now intentionally and even unconsciously time-shift throughout our day.
 The following list is a sample of the influences on how we time-shift.
 Communication, consumption of content, and interaction with others now takes place on our terms.
 We do it when we want instead of at the time of broadcast.